vstalingrady/grayweb/README.md

 Visit [http://localhost:8000/docs](http://localhost:8000/docs) for the automatically generated FastAPI docs once the server is running.

 - `GET /time` hits `SELECT NOW()` using the direct PostgreSQL connection.
-- `GET /supabase/health` verifies the Supabase client can be instantiated.
-- `GET /supabase/table/{table_name}?limit=5` previews rows from a Supabase table (RLS must allow anon access).

 ## Supabase quick start

 - Configure your Supabase project OAuth providers for Google and Discord to match the login buttons.
 - For local development add `http://gray.localhost:3000/callback` to the Supabase **Redirect URLs** list (`http://localhost:3000/callback` is optional if you also sign in from plain `localhost`).
 - The Next.js login form uses the helper in `src/lib/supabaseClient.ts` to create a browser client.
-- The FastAPI service uses `supabase-py` to expose lightweight data previews without shipping database credentials to the client.
+- The FastAPI service uses Supabase for authentication only (token validation fallback + account deletion in Supabase Auth).

 ## Learn More